jbogensperger/DRUG_CROSSNER/README.md

 ```

 ## Fine-Tune Language Models / Domain adaptation

+BEFORE you can run all models, you need to fine-tune the language models!
+This will require the biggest part of the computing power.

 The Language models can be fine-tuned via the shell script "fine_tune_Language_Models.sh".
 This means we fine-tune BERT/RoBERTa to the target domain by using their specific learning tasks on text corpora from darknet markets and wikipedia articles about illicit drugs.

 ## Drug NER Dataset